-How are the informal and formal assessments selected or designed to monitor young adolescents' progress toward understanding and use of facts, concepts, and inquiry, interpretations, or analyses to build arguments or conclusions?
+How are the informal and formal assessments selected or designed to monitor students' progress toward understanding and use of facts, concepts, and inquiry, interpretations, or analyses to build and support arguments or conclusions?

-Level 1 Level 2 Level 3 Level 4 Level 5 The assessments only provide evidence of young adolescents' recall of history/social studies facts.
+Level 1 Level 2 Level 3 Level 4 Level 5 The assessments only provide evidence of students' recall of history/social studies facts.
 OR Candidate does not attend to ANY ASSESSMENT requirements in IEPs and 504 plans.
-The assessments provide limited evidence to monitor young adolescents' progress toward developing history/social studies understandings and use of facts, concepts, AND inquiry, interpretations, or analyses during the learning segment.
-The assessments provide evidence to monitor young adolescents' progress toward developing history/social studies understandings and use of facts, concepts, AND inquiry, interpretations, or analyses during the learning segment.
-The assessments provide multiple forms of evidence to monitor young adolescents' progress toward developing history/social studies understandings and use of facts, concepts, AND inquiry, interpretations, or analyses to build arguments or conclusions throughout the learning segment.
+The assessments provide limited evidence to monitor students' progress toward developing history/social studies understanding and use of • facts, concepts, AND • inquiry, interpretations, or analyses during the learning segment.
+The assessments provide evidence to monitor students' progress toward developing history/social studies understanding and use of facts, concepts, AND inquiry, interpretations, or analyses during the learning segment.
+The assessments provide multiple forms of evidence to monitor students' progress toward developing history/social studies understanding and use of facts, concepts, inquiry, interpretations, or analyses, AND building and supporting arguments or conclusions throughout the learning segment.
 Level 4 plus: The assessments are strategically designed to allow individuals or groups with specific needs to demonstrate their learning.